Myth-OS/MythOS-Documentation/Vision.md

 ## Introduction

-This document outlines the Mythos vision.
+This document declares the vision, mission, principles, and philosophy of the Mythos project.
+This document is a summary, and a more extensive Mythos Manifesto is also being prepared for presentation.

 ---